theanalyst/jiocloud-docs/build_system.md

 ## Developing on CI/CD framework

-It is recommended that you test all changes for the CI/CD framework locally to avoid the likelyhood of pushing code that may disrupt the function of the CI/CD system.
+It is recommended that you test all changes for the CI/CD framework locally to avoid the likelihood of pushing code that may disrupt the function of the CI/CD system.

 ## CI/CD components